 Dennis Curtis came to Yale Law School after graduating from the U.S. Naval Academy and serving on submarines in the Navy.
 After graduating from Yale Law School in 1966, he returned in 1969 to join Stephen Wizner and Daniel Freed and to begin Yale Law School’s clinical program in which faculty supervised students working with indigent clients at the Federal Correctional Facility in Danbury Connecticut and at the Connecticut Valley Mental Hospital.
 At the University of Southern California, where Professor Curtis taught from 1981 to 1996, students assisted federal inmates at Terminal Island Federal Correctional Institution and state inmates at the California Institute for Women at Frontera, California.
 In 1997, upon returning to Yale Law School, Professor Curtis developed a new clinical offering with the Connecticut agency charged with administering the lawyer disciplinary process.
 In addition, beginning in the late 1990s, Professor Curtis joined sitting judges and law professors in shaping new courses on the law of sentencing.
 Professor Curtis’s contributions have included serving as the first president of the Los Angeles Ethics Commission, the director of the Legal Aid Foundation of Los Angeles, the chair of the American Association of Law School’s Committee on Clinical Legal Education, and a member of the New Haven Democracy Fund Board.

-For additional information about supporting the fellowship, please contact Sarah Russell at [email protected] or Mary Matheron, Associate Dean of Development, in the Yale Development Office at [email protected] or (203) 432-6080.
+For additional information about supporting the fellowship, please contact Sarah Russell at firstname.lastname@example.org or the Development Office at (203) 432-6080.